-Two factors are considered when determining the final sale price of a Habitat home:
+The following factors are considered when pricing the home:

 - Habitat is a lender and sells homes with 0% interest, 30-year mortgages.
-A 0% interest loan is the primary mechanism which makes homeownership attainable for this sector of the workforce.
+A 0% interest loan is the primary mechanism which makes Habitat homeownership attainable.

 - To further increase affordability, Habitat only sells improvements on the property and not the land itself.
 In all projects, except for the upcoming Grove, the land is leased to the homeowner through a 99-year ground lease.

-- Most importantly, Habitat monthly housing costs are below 30% of homeowner’s household income, making Habitat mortgages less than half of the of typical rental payments in the Jackson market and thus a much more stable option for Category 1 earners
+- Most importantly, Habitat monthly housing costs are below 30% of homeowner’s household income, making Habitat mortgages less than half of the of typical rental payments in the Jackson market and thus a much more stable option for Category 1 income earners.

-- Habitat mortgages are also deed restricted ensuring they remain part of Habitat and workforce housing stock in perpetuity.
+- Habitat mortgages are also deed restricted ensuring the sustainability of Category 1, affordable housing.

 - Habitat utilizes the Wyoming Community Development Authority (WCDA) as a secondary market for mortgages.